Colonial Penn Whole Life Insurance and More

 The minimum value of one “unit” is $418 while the maximum value is $2000.
 That is why the maximum death benefit for some individuals is $30,000 while other applicants max is $6,270.

-The older you are are, the less value 1 “unit” has.
+The older you are are at application, the less value 1 “unit” has.
 However, that one unit will still cost you $9.95 a month.

 Each unit is level for life with this whole life insurance policy.
-This means that the value of your policy will not go down during the time of ownership.
+This means that the value of your policy will not go down during the life of the insured individual.
 This is consistent with all whole life insurance policies.

 A female, age 60 would have a value per “unit” of $1515.
 You will see a reduction in available benefits as the value per “unit” decreases the older the insured is at application with the $9.95 Colonial Penn life insurance plan.

-What this all means in the end is, low face amounts (death benefits) for many policy owners who are buying in their 70’s.
+What this all means in the end is, low face amounts (death benefits) for many policy owners who are buying in their 70’s and 80’s.
 This of course really affects their loved ones as well.

 Like all whole life insurance policies, this Colonial Penn guaranteed acceptance life policy offers a cash value account which grows over time.